OfficeDev/script-lab-2017/CUSTOM.FUNCTIONS.DOGFOOD.md

 ### Script Lab

-No known issues at the moment, but only tested on Windows for now.
+No known issues at the moment (though note, for now the experience is for Windows only)